 The best laptop for lawyers isn’t necessarily the most expensive or the most technologically advanced.
 You need to consider multiple factors when choosing a laptop, including screen size, weight, battery life, and the types of ports and inputs it offers.

-As laptops become increasingly commoditized, the difference between each laptop model is smaller than before.
+As laptops become increasingly commoditized, the difference between each model is smaller than before.
 Looking at actual specifications is also arguably less important than ever.
 Also, most computer manufacturers use similar parts from a small handful of component manufacturers.

 Also known as random access memory (RAM), this number is typically measured in Gigabytes (GB).
 For example, a computer may have 4GB RAM.
 RAM is a temporary space where your computer processes and executes commands.
 The greater the amount of RAM, the more data your laptop can process at a greater speed.
 We recommend purchasing a laptop with at least 8GB RAM.

 Sometimes also called memory, but not to be confused with RAM, this specification tells you how much room you have to save information on your computer.
 Although storage space is also measured in GB, it’s different from RAM.
 As the average laptop memory capacity grows, you’ll start to see laptop storage measured in Terabytes (TB, or 1,000 GB).
 Although most people tend to use the cloud to store information and documents, internal or on-device storage space is still essential.
-On-device storage is especially critical when you do not have internet access.
+On-device storage is especially critical when you don’t have internet access.
 We recommend a laptop with at least 256GB of storage.

 The best laptops for lawyers contain a solid-state drive, or SSD.
-Traditionally, internal laptop storage came in the form of the hard disk drive, or HDD.
+Traditionally, internal laptop storage came in the form of a hard disk drive, or HDD.
 In recent years, however, SSDs have replaced disk drives in speed and performance.
-Though SSDs are still more expensive than HDDs, the tradeoff for speed and performance is well worth it.
+Though SSDs are still more expensive than HDDs, the trade-off for speed and performance is well worth it.
 Avoid any laptop still using a traditional spinning hard disk drive.

 Screen resolution is different from your laptop’s physical screen size, which we’ll get into below.
 Screen resolution is typically measured in pixels—the more pixels, the better.
 1920 x 1080 pixels is considered full high-definition (HD), and we don’t recommend going any lower.